pedroloureiro/android-transaction-viewer/README.md

 This is a technical exercise where we want to see the best of you.
 This exercise is limited to 2 days in total, so don't rush it and take the time you need within that limit.
 Please keep in mind, we recommend favoring quality over quantity.

+## :bulb: Note on AI
+We see AI as a catalyst for our success - not a shortcut, but a way to think sharp and raise the bar.
+We actively encourage you to use it.
+What we care about is how you use it.

+Come to your presentation ready to walk us through:
+- What you used AI for - and what you chose not to;
+- How you prompted it - bring concrete examples;
+- How you challenged it - where you pushed back, iterated, or discarded its output.

 # How to submit your work
 Use this GitHub repository to push your code.